Egypt Destination Guide

 • Heritage Respect: Do not touch ancient carvings, paintings, or remove artifacts (even small fragments).

-• Plastic Reduction: Bring a reusable water bottle with filter to reduce plastic waste.
+• Plastic Reduction: Bring a reusable water bottle with a filter to reduce plastic waste.

 • Fair Price: Pay fair prices for goods and services - extremely low bargaining can affect local livelihoods.